Since the Great Recession, I have helped thousands of people to reach the finish line in their career. Today, I will answer another question.

 In this below video, I offer more solutions to address this problem.
 It does not matter if you are living in a recession.
 What matters are the steps that you are taking to work towards a solution.

-I would be happy to share more advice about finding or designing your ideal career.
-If you are interested, I recommend you to follow and/or support my journey in creating my new book, Reaching The Finish Line: How Success Proves Adversity Isn’t Your Adversary.
+I share more advice about finding or designing your ideal career with my private community.
+If you’re interested, join my private community and be among the first to learn about my upcoming career book, Reaching The Finish Line: How Success Proves Adversity Isn’t Your Adversary.